-What Level of Food Hygiene Training Do I Need?
+What Type of Food Hygiene Certificate Do I Need?

 Level 2 is also available in both methods of training.
 This course looks at those who are direct food handlers and those who would cook the food.
 Whether you worked in a hotel, school, bar or cafe; if you handle food, you should attend this training course.

-If you work in a managerial or supervisory role above those who handle food you should attend this course.
-The course will help you enforce and communicate food hygiene measure around the workplace.
+If you work in a managerial or supervisory role above those who handle the food you should attend this course.
+The course will help you enforce and communicate hygiene measures around the workplace.

 What do Food Safety Courses cover?